 A rollover with entrapment occurred as a result of this accident, which involved two automobiles.
 Because of the extent of the damage, both vehicles needed to be hauled from the scene.

 Furthermore, per preliminary reports, three victims required medical transport.
-It was stated that one person was stuck inside of one of the cars, requiring teams to use a spreader and cutting equipment to rescue the trapped individual from the vehicle.
+It was stated that one person was stuck inside one of the cars, requiring teams to use a spreader and cutting equipment to rescue the trapped individual from the vehicle.

 Our hearts go out to the injured victims and their families at this time.

-Serious Car Accidents Across Pennsylvania
+Serious Vehicle Wrecks Across Pennsylvania

 Note: Our team of writers uses secondary sources to produce this post, including local and state media and news sources, local and state police incident reports, social media platforms as well as eyewitness accounts about serious accidents that take place in Pennsylvania.
 For that reason, if you find any information that is not correct, please contact Spear Greenfield Personal Injury Attorneys as soon as possible so that we can update the post with the most accurate information available.
 A post will be removed upon request.